Aditya-Jain-01/cryptonite_taskphase_adityajain/Practicing_Piping.md

 # Grepping live output

-The pipe `|` command can be used to avoide stroing results into a file .
+The pipe `|` command can be used to avoid storing results into a file .
 It redirects the standard output to another program.

 connect `/challenge/run` to `grep pwn.college` by using `|`.